MrBeansCoff/Mk7Modules/README.md

   <img alt="Package" src="https://img.shields.io/badge/Package-tar.gz-444444?style=for-the-badge">
 </p>

-*REMASTERED 2026 Pineapple mark 7 modules this repository contains only 1 module currently* *More will possibly be added in the future*
+*2026 Pineapple mark 7 modules this repository contains only 1 module currently* *More will possibly be added in the future*

 <div align="center">